m9brady/eodms-api-client/README.md

 $ conda activate eodms-env
 ```

-Install with pip (may be problematic with Windows+GDAL
+... or install with pip (not recommended: may clobber your Python installation, may be problematic with Windows+GDAL)

 ```console
 $ pip install eodms-api-client